Clinical-Genomics-Umea/fraggler/paper/paper.md

 ### Interpolate Basepairs from Migration Time

-To accurately identify the peaks in the size-standard channel, Networkx is used to calculate all possible combinations of size-standard values and the observed size-standard peaks【@hagberg2008exploring】.
+To accurately identify the peaks in the size-standard channel, the depth-first search algorithm is used to calculate all possible combinations of size-standard values and the observed size-standard peaks.

 Combinations of size-standards and ladder peak pairs with the highest correlation, calculated by the `corr` method in `Scipy` [@Virtanen2020-vm], are used to fit a spline-transformed linear regression model using `Scikit-learn` [@Pedregosa2012-fm].
 The fitted model is used to predict time base pairs (bp), fitting the time-series data to the ladder peak values (\autoref{fig:combined_graph} B & D).